 Let's Make This Shepherd's Pie

-When the potatoes and cauliflower are done, drain them and place them back in the empty pot.
-Add milk, butter, and cheddar and mash everything together until it is a smooth texture.
-Spoon the potato mixture over the turkey mixture, top with more cheese, and bake at 375 degrees for 15 minutes until the cheese browns.
-Enjoy this Veggie Loaded Shepherd’s Pie!
+Spoon the leftover potato mixture over the turkey mixture, top with more cheese, and bake at 375 degrees for 15 minutes until the cheese browns.
+Enjoy this Veggie Loaded Shepherd's Pie!

 Veggie Loaded Shepherd's Pie